mabrains/VSD-Openlane_Workshop/README.md

 ### A Brief about the ASIC Flow:
 > - 1- Floor Planning: In chip floorplanning Firstly; we need to determine the core area, the die area and the margin between them which is supposed to be placed in it the inputus, outputs and power pads.
 Then we need to make partitons for whatever Macros and IPs we have to place on our chip.
+In floor planning stage, Macros, tap cells and decapping cells have to be placed.
+Macros & Ips have a user-defined locations and hence are placed on the chip before automated placement engine is called.
+Also in floorplanning, if you open your layout you'll find even your cells are preplaced in the bottom of your design waiting for the placement stage.

 ![Screenshot from 2021-04-12 23-42-40](https://user-images.githubusercontent.com/36249257/114466528-e4e71700-9be8-11eb-859f-708208906e59.png)